JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 ### Be sure to install ‘aptitude’ first.

 Before anything else, let’s make sure that `aptitude` is installed.
-I know some users prefer `apt-get`, but I find `aptitude` to be nicer & easier to use.
+I know some folks prefer `apt-get`, but I find `aptitude` to be nicer & easier to use.
 It appears to be installed by default with Ubuntu 12.04, but in case it isn’t do the following to install `aptitude`:

     sudo apt-get update
     sudo apt-get install aptitude